Axway/open-banking-docs/content/en/docs/Validation/brazil/postman-obb.md

 Retrieve the postman files.

-1. Go to the API Portal and click **Explore APIs** to access the API Catalog.
+1. Go to the Marketplace and click Products to access the API Product.
-2. Browse to the API you would like to test, and then click **Learn More**.
+2. Browse to the API Product you would like to test and go to Documentation tab.
+Alternatively you can click on How To Consume APIs section from the Overview tab.
-3. Click the **Postman Collection** and **Postman Environment** links to download the Collection and Environment files.
+3. Click the Postman Collection and Postman Environment links to download the Collection and Environment files.
+"Note" Postman collections also have their own documentation and you can follow these instructions within postman after importing the collection.

 ## Import the collection files into Postman